-- 1. Correct sizing of both the anchor channel and a suitable channel bolt. - 2.
+- 1. Specification of the correct Anchor Channel type based on the direction of the applied load - 2.
+Correct sizing of both the anchor channel and a suitable channel bolt. - 3.
 Assessment of the corrosion protection required for the anchor channel during its temporary and permanent exposure conditions.